Radiology-Morrison-lab-UCSF/DBS_FA_prediction/README.md

-# DBS Outcome Prediction Using Whole-brain and Atlas-based Tract-Specific Fractional Anistropy
+# DBS Outcome Prediction Using Diffusion MRI Fractional Anistropy

-This repository includes anonymized data and code for doing feature extraction on regional white matter fractional anistropy measures and predicting Parkinson's medication change with DBS.
+This repository includes anonymized data and code for doing feature extraction on regional (whole-brain white matter, atlas-based tract-specific) fractional anistropy measures and predicting Parkinson's medication change with DBS.
 The code is written in Python.
 The repository is part of ongoing research in the Radiology-Morrison-lab-UCSF.

 ## Contents